 10.2 Vouchers are only applicable on full priced packages and not applicable with discounted packages.

-11.1 If ONTOP SEO has been retained by the Client to provide Services for a campaign over a fixed period (e.g. 3 months, 6 months or 12 months), then at the end of that fixed period the retainer for those Services shall automatically roll over for a further period of the same duration upon the same Terms and Conditions, unless the Client gives notice to ONTOP SEO before the end of the period that it does not want to continue the campaign for the further period.
+11.1 If ONTOP SEO has been retained by the Client to provide Services for a campaign over a fixed period (e.g. 3 months, 6 months or 12 months), then at the end of that fixed period the retainer for those Services shall automatically roll over for a further period of the same duration upon the same Terms and Conditions, unless the Client gives written notice to ONTOP SEO before 30 days of the periods end that they do not want to continue the campaign for the further period.

 12.1 Each of the parties warrants to the other that: